Steeven9/AnimeScraper/README.md

 pip install -r requirements.txt
 ```

-Copy `config_sample.json` to `config.json`, adjust the options in there, and then run the script:
+Rename `config_sample.json` to `config.json`, adjust the options in there, and then run the script:

 ```bash
 python main.py